elisabethgnewman/surfs_up/README.md

 Additional queries that could help us inform the investor of the surf shop's seasonality include information on the:
 * Water temperatures,
 * Precipitation, and
+* Tourism
-* Tourism in June and December.
+in June and December.

+Understanding trends beyond the temperatures in June and December could be very helpful with this analysis.